 - Criminal law and litigation

-The demand for computer forensics professionals is expected to grow at an average rate, with a 5% increase in employment projected between 2014 and 2024 for private detectives and investigators, of whom computer forensic investigators were included in U.S. Bureau of Labor Statistics (BLS) job outlook figures (www.bls.gov).
-According to the BLS, as of May 2015, the national median salary for detectives and criminal investigators, including computer forensic investigators, was $77,210 per year.
+The demand for computer forensics professionals is expected to grow at an average rate, with an 8% increase in employment projected between 2018 and 2028 for private detectives and investigators, of whom computer forensic investigators were included in U.S. Bureau of Labor Statistics (BLS) job outlook figures (www.bls.gov).
+According to the BLS, as of May 2018, the national median salary for detectives and criminal investigators, including computer forensic investigators, was $81,920 per year.

 People with an associate degree in computer or digital forensics who gain employment in the field may enhance their qualifications by pursuing professional certification.
 Various industry and law enforcement associations award professional certifications, which include the Certified Computer Examiner and Certified Computer Forensics Examiner certifications.
 Those interested in continuing their college education may seek a bachelor's degree and graduate degree in computer forensics.